KnollFrank/MLND-Capstone-Detecting-Falls-with-Wearable-Sensors/report.md

 - clearly document all preprocessing steps (feature selection): Min, Max, Mean, Kurtosis, Autovariance, ... (siehe unten)
 - address and correct abnormalities

 Following [2] the first task is to perform feature extraction.
-From the raw data Acc_X, Acc_Y, Acc_Z, Gyr_X, Gyr_Y, Gyr_Z, Mag_X, Mag_Y and Mag_Z of the FallDataSet the following features are extracted: minimum, maximum, mean, skewness, kurtosis, the first 11 values of the autocorrelation sequence and the first five frequencies with maximum magnitude of the discrete Fourier transform (DFT) along with the five corresponding amplitudes, resulting in a feature vector of dimensionality 234 (26 features for each one of the nine measured signals) for each test.
+From the raw data Acc_X, Acc_Y, Acc_Z, Gyr_X, Gyr_Y, Gyr_Z, Mag_X, Mag_Y and Mag_Z of the FallDataSet the following features are extracted: minimum, maximum, mean, skewness, kurtosis and the first 11 values of the autocovariance sequence, resulting in a feature vector of dimensionality (TODO: correct number) 234 (26 features for each one of the nine measured signals) for each test.

 To be more specific, let $s = [s_1, s_2,\dots, s_N]^T$ be the raw data of a signal (e.g. the column Acc_X in the table above).
 Then the extracted features for this signal are defined as follows: